 - is likely to be be available to complete the duties

 - is trusted, ethical, and who holds the same values

 - is likely to be alive

-Choosing an executor is another very important decision in estate planning, so to read more visit our article “What Is An Executor Of A Will?
-Everything You Need To Know”.
+Choosing a liquidator is another very important decision in estate planning, so to read more visit our article “What is a liquidator in Quebec and how to name one in your will”.

-The considerations in this article may or may not apply to every individual, however we believe that they are worth evaluating when creating a will and power of attorney.
+The considerations in this article may or may not apply to every individual, however they are worth evaluating when creating a will and power of attorney.